Usually in economics, we assume firms are concerned with maximising profit. Higher profit means:

 4. Long run profit maximisation.

-A firms may incur extra expense to choose products which don’t harm the environment or products not tested on animals.
+A firm may incur extra expense to choose products which don’t harm the environment or products not tested on animals.

 Alternatively, firms may be concerned about local community / charitable concerns.